JaKooLit/Hyprland-v3.5/config/hypr/HelpFile.md

-TO CLOSE THIS DOCUMENT - Super q or Super Shift q or CTRL q
+TO CLOSE THIS DOCUMENT - press esc and then type :q!